 Shopping is one of the favorite activities for those who land in Miami.
 And fortunately, the city has a showcase of indoor and outdoor shopping malls from north to south, such as Aventura Mall, Sawgrass Mills Mall, and Bal Harbour Shops.
 For outdoor retail therapy time and dining, go to Lincoln Road, where you’ll be able to find stores like Zara, Lacoste, and Armani Jeans.

 Toast to your Thanksgiving holiday with a drink at the Broken Shaker, an award-winning cocktail bar located at the Freehand Miami Hotel.

 Thanksgiving Weekend Getaways

-Plymouth is a veritable wonderland packed with cranberry farms, historical architecture and ocean views.
+Plymouth is a veritable wonderland packed with cranberry farms, historical architecture, and ocean views.
 This coastal town located in the south of Boston was founded in 1620, and it’s an important place for the nation’s history.
 Also known as “America’s Hometown”, Plymouth claims the first-ever Thanksgiving, being the place where the first historic gathering between the Pilgrims and the Wampanoag Indians happened.

-For a glimpse of the city’s well-preserved heritage, idly wander through the Plymouth Village Historic District, which is brimming with houses from the late 17th and early 18th century.
+For a glimpse of the city’s well-preserved heritage, idly wander through the Plymouth Village Historic District, which is brimming with houses from the late 17th and early 18th centuries.
 To celebrate with your family, book your entry to the “Story of Thanksgiving dinner”, a dinner that takes place every year, and it’s filled with classical dishes, such as roast turkey, and New England trimmings.
 Get ready for an immersive Thanksgiving feast, where you’ll eat surrounded by Pilgrims and Native American role players.

 Park City, Utah